Klaus Heymann

-Biography and career
+Early life

 Heymann was born in Frankfurt, Germany, and studied Romance languages and English at the Universities of Frankfurt and Lisbon, at King's College London and finally at the Sorbonne in Paris.
+To pay his way through university, he worked as a tennis coach.

+Career

+Early career

-To pay his way through university he worked as a tennis coach.
-He worked in advertising sales and special supplement production for an American newspaper in his native Frankfurt, then worked in international marketing for Braun AG.
+Heymann worked in advertising sales and special supplement production for an American newspaper in his native Frankfurt, then worked in international marketing for Braun AG.
 He first went to Hong Kong in 1967 to start up the office of the Overseas Weekly, the American newspaper he had worked for in Frankfurt.
 He "arrived with a suitcase and a typewriter, and strangely enough the hotel which had been booked for me didn't exist anymore."
 He subsequently created a direct-mail advertising business, then a mail-order company providing goods to members of the United States military in Vietnam.
 He sold such items as cameras, watches and audio equipment, including Bose speakers and Revox tape recorders.

+Hong Kong

 Following the end of the war in Vietnam, Heymann became the Hong Kong distributor for Bose and Revox, and, later, Studer recording studio equipment.
 He began organizing classical music concerts to help boost the sales of the brands he sold.
 When Heymann found that many of the musicians who performed at these concerts could not find their recordings in Hong Kong record shops, he started importing a number of classical record labels, including Vox-Turnabout, Hungaroton, Supraphon and Opus Records, for his company Studer-Revox (Hong Kong) to be later renamed Pacific Music.

-Heymann was asked to join the board of the then amateur Hong Kong Philharmonic Orchestra in 1973, and helped this orchestra become a full-time professional orchestra in 1974.
+Heymann was asked to join the board of the then-amateur Hong Kong Philharmonic Orchestra in 1973, and helped this orchestra become a full-time professional orchestra in 1974.
 At this time, he also met his future wife, Japanese violinist Takako Nishizaki, who came to play as soloist with the Hong Kong Philharmonic.

-Heymann's desire to help his wife's career led him to start making her recordings including that of the Chinese Butterfly Lovers' Violin Concerto with the Nagoya Philharmonic Orchestra.
+Heymann's desire to help his wife's career led him to start making her recordings, including that of the Chinese Butterfly Lovers' Violin Concerto with the Nagoya Philharmonic Orchestra.
 Since 1978, it sold several hundred thousand copies legitimately and millions in China.

 After this unexpected success, Heymann created a label called HK to record other works with the Hong Kong Philharmonic and the Singapore Symphony Orchestra.
 At the same time, he began to import and license music from pop labels such as RCA, Arista, Virgin Records, Chrysalis Records and others.

 While Heymann was successful selling records of Asian music, he wanted to record rare works, and decided to create the Marco Polo label to do this.
 After initially recording in Hong Kong and Singapore, Heymann switched to eastern European countries, profiting from his connections with the Hungaroton and Opus labels, located in Hungary and Czechoslovakia, which he distributed.